fast/logforth/README.md

 }
 ```

 By default, all logging except the error level is disabled.
 You can enable logging at other levels by setting the [`RUST_LOG`](https://docs.rs/logforth-core/*/logforth_core/filter/env_filter/index.html) environment variable.
-For example, `RUST_LOG=debug cargo run` will print all logs.
+For example, `RUST_LOG=trace cargo run` will print all logs.

 ## Advanced Usage